Gauravpathak1789/Coding_Ninja_Projrct/README.md

 ✅ Final Classification

-👉 This Project follows the “Supervisor (tool-calling)” pattern.:-
+👉 This project follows the “Supervisor (tool-calling)” pattern

-Each specialist is exposed as a tool.
+Each specialist is exposed as a tool

-A central LLM supervisor decides which tool/agent to invoke.
+A central LLM supervisor decides which tool/agent to invoke

-Execution flow is Reason → Tool → Reason → Tool, which matches ReAct-style handoffs.
+Execution flow is Reason → Tool → Reason → Tool, which matches ReAct-style handoffs

+🔹 ReAct Ability

+✅ Yes!
+Your supervisor uses reasoning to decide the next tool → this is ReAct (Reason + Act) applied through LangGraph tool-calling.

 🔹 ReAct Ability → ✅ Yes!